philhk/better-discord-screenshare-plugin/README.md

+# Important

+This version of the plugin is now discontinued because I'm now focusing on bringing it to Vencord.
+It's already done but of course in a unstable state like many plugins.
+I do my best to fix any issues and if you want to help find some or just want to use the plugin you can [build](https://github.com/philhk/Vencord/blob/main/docs/1_INSTALLING.md) my Vencord [fork](https://github.com/philhk/Vencord) yourself (Just note that the install guide is for the original repo, so you'll need to replace `git clone https://github.com/Vendicated/Vencord` with `git clone https://github.com/philhk/Vencord`).
+The best place to submit issues at this time is in my [pull request](https://github.com/Vendicated/Vencord/pull/730).
+If you still need help, please ask on the official [Vencord Discord server](https://discord.gg/vencord).

 # Better Discord Screenshare Plugin

 With this plugin you can customize your resolution, framerate, bitrate and more for your screenshare on discord!
 This plugin requires an [installation](https://github.com/BetterDiscord/BetterDiscord#manual-installation 'installation') of the [BetterDiscord](https://github.com/BetterDiscord/BetterDiscord 'BetterDiscord') client.